panisara-bd/pokedex/README.md

 You will also get notifications each time other people like the same Pokémons you do.

+Since this is a simple project and it doesn't receive a huge amout of traffic, the goal of the project was to get an MVP and a lot of decisions were based on this.

 ## Demo
 You can try out a live demo of the app [here](https://pokedex-pani.vercel.app/).